turgutoz/Veterinary-Management-App/README.md

 Please feel free to contact me if you have any questions or suggestions.

-General Information
+GENERAL INFORMATION:

-This application was developed using the knowledge and libraries obtained from the 'Android Applications with Kotlin & Java' course, which was offered by the 'C and Systems Programmers Association' and taught by Oguz Karan.
+	•	This application was developed using the knowledge and libraries obtained from the 'Android Applications with Kotlin & Java' course, which was offered by the 'C and Systems Programmers Association' and taught by Oguz Karan.

-The application uses a Veterinary Service developed with Java.
+	•	The application uses a Veterinary Service developed with Java.
 If there is a problem in accessing this service or to see the codes related to the service, please contact us.

-Features
+FEATURES:

 	•	The application has been developed in accordance with the layered architecture design, divided into modules as Repository, Service, and Veterinarian libraries.

 	•	The application has two main options (Save & Get).

 	•	To save a veterinarian by accessing the Java service, you can enter their diploma number, citizenship number, name, surname, and date of birth.

 	•	You can obtain the total number of veterinarians added in the Get service (Get -> Count).

 	•	In the Get service, you can search for added veterinarians by surname, month and year information, or year range information.